tflori/orm/docs/reference.md

 * [__construct](#ormdbalpgsql__construct) Dbal constructor.
 * [assertSameType](#ormdbalpgsqlassertsametype)
+* [buildCompositeWhereInStatement](#ormdbalpgsqlbuildcompositewhereinstatement) Build a where in statement for composite primary keys
 * [buildInsertStatement](#ormdbalpgsqlbuildinsertstatement) Build the insert statement for $entity
 * [delete](#ormdbalpgsqldelete) Delete $entity from database
 * [describe](#ormdbalpgsqldescribe) Describe a table